Frequently Asked Questions

 Depends what level you are, how many dives you've got and when you last dived.

-If you are looking to join a liveaboard you will need to arrange this beforehand or at home before joining your Maldives liveaboard.
+If you are looking to join a liveaboard you will need to arrange this beforehand or at home before joining your liveaboard in the Maldives.

 All our guests, regardless of their qualification or experience will participate in a check dive on their first dive at local/sheltered dive site and our experienced guides will give advice and feedback to ensure you get the very best experience from your trip.